 This guide will explain how you can create your manager in Football Manager.

-You have picked your nations, you have selected the number of leagues and have eagerly waited the game to finish the loading sequence.
+You have started your new save in Football Manager by picking your nations, selecting the number of leagues and you have eagerly waited the game to finish the loading sequence.

 Now it is time to create your manager!
 In this guide we will be talking you through the manager creation process, the options you have and the areas you will need to pay some extra attention to.